 - Centralized Governance: Policies applied across multiple IaC frameworks.

-Env zero allows organizations to unify IaC governance and automation without being locked into a single tool, making it ideal for hybrid IaC ecosystems.
+env zero allows organizations to unify IaC governance and automation without being locked into a single tool, making it ideal for hybrid IaC ecosystems.

 How to Choose the Right Tool